MOSEK/Mosek.jl/README.md

 Mosek.jl is a more or less complete mapping of the MOSEK functionality:
 - Most MOSEK C API functions are available
 - Callbacks for information retrival and log output during optimization
-- Interface for the MOSEK general convex solver (still quite buggy)
+- Interface for the MOSEK general convex solver
-- Implementation of the LinprogSolver interface
+- Implementation of the `LinprogSolver` interface and other interfaces for `JuMP` (https://github.com/JuliaOpt/JuMP.jl)

 MOSEK can solve LP (linear), SOCP (second order conic), SDP (semi-definite), QP (quadratic objective, quadratic constraints), GECO (general